rpanos/Angular_demo_wSVG/README.md

 If you happen to have a $@#% Windows machine and you are having issues, you also have the option of running test.bat in the scripts directory, but you will also need to install karma command line:

 https://www.npmjs.org/package/karma-cli

+To have the sass converted to css automatically, ONE option is to run:

+sass --watch stayle.scss:stayle.css

+from the css dir.
+Of course, you need to install sass.